 Different types of home equity loans

 - Home equity loan: This is a second mortgage for a fixed amount, at a fixed interest rate, to be repaid over a set period.
 It works in a similar manner to a mortgage and is typically at a slightly higher rate than a first mortgage.
-This is because if you foreclose, they are behind the first lender in line for repayment through the sale of the home.
+This is because if you foreclose, the home equity lender is behind the first lender in line for repayment through the sale of the home.

 - Home equity line of credit (HELOC): HELOCs are a second mortgage with a revolving balance, like a credit card, with an interest rate that varies with the prime rate.
 HELOCs often come with two lending stages over a long period, such as 30 years.
 During the first 10 years, the line of credit is open and all debt payments are interest-only.
 The loan then converts to a 20-year repayment plan that includes principal.

-- Cash-out refinance: These loans are a mortgage refinance for more than the amount owed.
-The borrower takes the difference in cash.
-It is also called a cash-out refi.
+- Cash-out refinance: These loans are a mortgage refinance for more than the amount owed, where the borrower takes the difference in cash.
 These are commonly used as a tool in remodels.
-Buyers can take a short-term construction loan and then use the cash-out on their home’s new, higher value to repay the construction costs.
+Buyers can take a short-term construction loan and then use the cash-out refi on their home’s new, higher value to repay the construction costs.

 Other considerations when getting a home equity loan